 This collaborative, ongoing project, called Google Type, offers inspiration using fine-looking combinations of Google Fonts.
-It takes a splendidly eye-catching approach to showcase font pairing by using them to display passages from Aesop’s Fables.
+It is a brilliant way to get people’s attention, to showcase font pairing by using them to display passages from Aesop’s Fables.
 All designers can contribute to this project and the winning combinations are used to create a beautiful landing page.

 The best thing about this website is how well the font combinations are presented.
 Each section is dedicated to a specific font pair and highlights its personality following different orientations, alignments and styles.
 You also get a background image to accentuate the experience.
 Altogether, Google Type is a great tool, not only for exploring amazing font pairs, but also for getting inspiration for the layout, color palette and creative use of typography on a website.

 If you are overwhelmed by the amount of Google fonts available out there, a tool that narrows them down into beautiful combinations is exactly what you need.
 FontPair was started by Hayden Mills as a way to help people pair free, open-source fonts together and it is still being updated on a weekly basis.

 It hosts a huge collection of awesome examples that promise to boost your inspiration and help you find the perfect font match for your next project.
 You can browse beautiful, well-combined pairs, download the fonts and even see them in action since each pair comes with a set of actual examples of these fonts being used together.
 Plus, if you are looking for specific pairing types, such as Display with Serif fonts, there are separate categories for most of the combinations you might want.